 What Is an Endodontist’s Function?

 Endodontists save teeth.
 Their advanced training enables them to perform root canals that dentists may not want to tackle.
 Endodontists typically have more advanced equipment for diagnosing and performing root canals since the procedure constitutes such a large portion of their practice.
 Some root canal specialists perform the procedure dozens of times each week.

 It is the same as visiting any new dental practitioner.
 You will fill out medical history forms and include a list of the medications that you take regularly.
 Bring your x-rays from your general dentist; if you do not have x-rays, we will take them.
 Our dentist will talk to you about your diagnosis and treatment options, which is usually a root canal.
 There are rare cases, such as those seen with trauma victims, where the tooth is so severely cracked or damaged that a root canal is not an option.

 You may or may not have a root canal on your initial visit.
 If you do have the procedure, you’ll have a local anesthetic and be able to drive yourself home.
 The procedure is painless when completed under a local anesthesia.
-A root canal specialist in Miami will put a temporary filling on your tooth, which your dentist will replace with a permanent restoration.
+A root canal specialist in Kendall will put a temporary filling on your tooth, which your dentist will replace with a permanent restoration.
 If you need to wait until your next appointment for your root canal, your doctor may prescribe medicine to manage your symptoms until your next appointment.